ibarsi/go-flux-yourself/README.md

         </p>
     </div>;

-// The invocation of the wrapper. const DemoContainer = container(reducer)(Demo);
+// Invocation of the wrapper with hypothetical "reducer". const DemoContainer = container(reducer)(Demo);

 // Render the newly wrapped component!